Omni-Man: Powers and abilities

-In addition to having all the generic powers and abilities of a Viltrumite, Omni-Man ranks among the most powerful Viltrumites to ever exist.
-He has superhuman strength, able to easily lift immense amounts of weight and tear through virtually any matter; this places him as the single most powerful being on Earth.
+In addition to having all the generic powers and abilities of a Viltrumite, Omni-Man ranks among the most powerful Viltrumites to ever exist, physically stronger than most and a master combatant with centuries of experience.
+He ranks among the most powerful beings in the universe.
+He has superhuman strength, able to easily lift immense amounts of weight, tear through virtually any matter and only continues to gradually grow stronger the more he struggles and ages.
 He has super speed, able to close tremendous distances in seconds and likewise react to the fastest of opponents.
 He is nigh-invulnerable, immune to all forms of illness or contamination and able to withstand physical harm from all but the strongest of dangers.
-He has an enhanced healing factor, able to recover from any damage he does sustain in remarkably short periods of time with no lingering side-effects.
+He has an enhanced healing factor, able to recover from all damage he does sustain, except the most grievous harm to his heart or brain, in anywhere from minutes to a single day depending on the level of harm, with no lingering side-effects.
 He has nigh-limitless stamina, able to continue his exertions for long periods of time with no effect to his performance and endure any damage he does sustain unhindered.
 He is also able to levitate and fly.
 While still needing air, Omni-Man can endure weeks holding his breath and likewise can survive the vacuum of space unprotected, allowing for unaided interstellar travel.
-Omni-Man is blessed with an immense longevity.
+Omni-Man possesses an immense longevity.
 This stems from a decelerated aging process, gradually aging slower the older he gets, allowing him to retain his youthful health, vitality, conditioning, and appearance for an incalculably long time.
 At over two thousand years old, he has only begun to show signs of aging while still physically performing in his prime.
-Also as a Viltrumite, Omni-Man's genetics are so potent, they almost completely overshadow any genetics his offspring will inherit from the other parent, making said offspring almost purely Viltrumite themselves.
+Also as a Viltrumite, Omni-Man's alleles are so dominant, they almost completely overshadow any genetics his offspring will inherit from the other parent, making said offspring (in effect) almost purely Viltrumite themselves.
+However, as a Viltrumite, Omni-Man's ability of flight is aided by a very delicate equilibrium in his inner ear, which can be disrupted by a specific frequency.
+This puts Omni-Man and any Viltrumite in crippling pain and prevents them from flying, it can even kill them if the frequency is played intensely and for a long time.

 In other media

-Omni-Man appears in the Invincible streaming television series, voiced by J. K. Simmons to positive critical reception, spawning several internet memes.
+Television

-Omni-Man appears in the web series Death Battle where he battled Homelander from The Boys and won.
+Omni-Man appears in the Invincible streaming television series, voiced by J. K. Simmons.
+He has received positive critical reception, spawning several internet memes.